halvorot/Deep-RL-Collision-Avoidance-TTK4550-Fordypningsoppgave/readme.md

 Python simulation framework for Collision Avoidance for Unmanned Surface Vehicle using Deep Reinforcement Learning

-## Background

-This Python package, which provides an easily expandable code framework for simulating autonomous surface vessels in maritime environments, as well as training reinforcement learning-based AI agents to guide them, was developed as a part of my Master's thesis at the Norwegian University of Science and Technology.

-Apart from the underlying simulation engine, which simulates the vessel dynamics according to well-researched manuevering theory, as well as the functioning of a LiDAR-based sensor suite for distance measurements. it also provides easy-to-use rendering in both 2D and 3D for debugging and showcasing purposes.
-Implemented as an extention of the OpenAI gym toolkit, it offers an easy-to-use interface for training state-of-the-art deep reinforcement learning algorithms for guiding the vessel.

-The research paper [Taming an Autonomous Surface Vehicle for Path Following and Collision Avoidance Using Deep Reinforcement Learning (2020)](https://ieeexplore.ieee.org/document/9016254?fbclid=IwAR3obkbKJcbA2Jrn3nqKp7iUD_MAag01YSCm3liaIYJN7xN9enzdHUA0Ma8) gives a comprehensive overview of what the package is intended for.

->  In this article, we explore the feasibility of applying proximal policy optimization, a state-of-the-art deep reinforcement learning algorithm for continuous control tasks, on the dual-objective problem of controlling an underactuated autonomous surface vehicle to follow an a priori known path while avoiding collisions with non-moving obstacles along the way.
-The AI agent, which is equipped with multiple rangefinder sensors for obstacle detection, is trained and evaluated in a challenging, stochastically generated simulation environment based on the OpenAI gym Python toolkit.
-Notably, the agent is provided with real-time insight into its own reward function, allowing it to dynamically adapt its guidance strategy.
-Depending on its strategy, which ranges from radical path-adherence to radical obstacle avoidance, the trained agent achieves an episodic success rate close to 100%.

 ## Getting Started
 Note: Requires Python 3.7